 The earth station in Aflenz in Austria has been supplied by its own solar power farm, includes a total of 790 modules.
 Thus, it can produce more than 252,000 kWh of solar power annually and directly feed it into the earth station.
 A1 thereby further contributes to slowing down climate change and saves up to 90 tons of CO2 annually.

 A wide-ranging contribution to climate and environmental protection must reach beyond increasing energy efficiency.
 For even the most extensive reduction in energy demand can never lead to zero power consumption.
 That’s why it is all the more important to cover the remaining power demand as sustainably as possible

-In Austria, Bulgaria, Croatia, Belarus, Slovenia, the Republic of Serbia, and the Republic of Macedonia there are about 100 mobile base stations running on solar and wind power or on hydrogen fuel cells.
+In Austria, Bulgaria, Croatia, Belarus, Slovenia and the Republic of Serbia there are about 100 mobile base stations running on solar and wind power or on hydrogen fuel cells.

 Hybrid ventilation combines the benefits of natural ventilation with those of mechanical ventilation and uses both systems in accordance with demand.
 A1 in Austria has been using hybrid ventilation which employs wind power as a natural source of power.
 The special layout of the rotor blades used by this system yields a suction effect which extracts hot air from the room to be cooled.
 The result: Even during the hot summer months, air conditioning units need to be switched on up to 50 % less frequently.
 Thanks to this efficient and energy-saving ventilation method, the power consumption of air conditioning units can be reduced by a total of 75 %.